The 10 Best Vancouver Coffee Shops of 2018

 112 W Broadway

 A newcomer to the bricks and mortar scene, Modus Coffee Roasters opened their doors in the last few days of 2017.
 As a result, they missed out on last years list.
 However, they did make it to this years 10 best Vancouver coffee shops of 2018 list!
 Modus had been roasting their own coffee for a few years before opening their shop.
 I looked through my creepy Google maps tracking stats and I visited Modus more than any other coffee shop in 2018!
-You can expect amazing service, some of the most consistent pour over coffee in the city, as well as regular weekend popups from local baker Off On Wednesdays.
+You can expect amazing service, some of the most consistent pour over coffee in the city, as well as regular weekend popups.

 Vancouver Coffee Snob Recommendation.
 My pour over of choice is the LATIF roast, but their BARE roast has really impressed me recently.
 If you’re into espresso, their Oat Milk traditional cappuccino is really impressive.